Skip to main content Accessibility

 • Academic Representatives

-3. The process for appointing representatives from each caucus shall be agreed annually by the Board of Trustees and made available to students.
+4. The process for appointing representatives from each caucus shall be agreed by the Board of Trustees on an annual basis and will be made available to students.

-4. The following may attend with speaking rights but no vote:
+5. The following may also attend meetings with speaking rights, but not voting rights:

 • Student Trustees